How Much Does It Cost to Build a Hotel?

 These costs are mission-critical, but some projects exclude them from the development budget.
 Costs include inventory, operating supplies, pre-opening staff, pre-marketing and technical services.
 These costs represent 2% to 6% of the total project budget.

-The Construction Cost of the “Average” Hotel
+Construction Cost of the “Average” Hotel

 Defining what constitutes the “average” hotel is problematic due to the large number of variables.
 Does the hotel have a conference facility, swimming pool, restaurant and/or gym?
 Is the lobby fancy or plain?
 Regardless of the large number of variables, average cost statistics are available.
-The average U.S. hotel requires about 48,000 square feet, and has 115 rooms of about 325 square feet.
+Specifically, the average U.S. hotel requires about 48,000 square feet, and has 115 rooms of about 325 square feet.
 Rooms include a full bathroom and measure on average 13×25 feet.

-Quality hotel projects use the best available techniques and material to reduce repair and replacement costs.
+Quality hotel projects use the best available techniques and materials to reduce repair and replacement costs.
 Hotels built to quality standards have a commercial construction cost in 2018 of $463 per SQFT.
 This cost per SQFT assumes unionized labor.
 The “average” hotel costs $22.2 million to complete.
 However, the variability is enormous.
 A 2017 study by Cushman & Wakefield developed these average costs per room for five classes of hotel:

 - Midscale: $115,000